-- Minor bulk freight market strengthened again in the 1H18, the favourable outlook for widely-spread global GDP growth bodes well for dry bulk demand, and supply fundamentals are now more positive - Possible market drivers in the medium term: - Positive economic growth and commodity demand outlook, low deliveries, and new regulations discouraging new ship ordering - Risk of reduced Chinese coal and ore imports, trade tariffs and trade conflict escalation impacting dry bulk demand; increased new ship ordering and faster ship operating speeds - We are cautiously optimistic for a continued market recovery, although with some volatility along the way
+- The minor bulk freight market has improved again since late September.
+Despite increasing trade tensions, the outlook for widely-spread global GDP growth remains favourable and bodes well for dry bulk demand.
+In addition, supply fundamentals are now more positive - Possible market drivers in the medium term: - Positive economic growth and commodity demand outlook, low deliveries, and new regulations discouraging new ship ordering and constraining supply due to increasing off-hire and slower ship operating speeds - Risk of reduced Chinese coal and ore imports, trade tariffs and trade conflict escalation impacting dry bulk demand; increased new ship ordering and faster ship operating speeds - We are cautiously optimistic for a continued market recovery, although with some volatility along the way